What is a Hostile Work Environment and How to Prove it Happened

 What Four Factors Could Contribute to a Hostile Work Environment?

-Analyses on this matter are not subjective.
+Analyses of what is considered a hostile work environment is not subjective.
 In other words, it is not enough to feel bothered by something your coworkers have said or done.
 The misconduct must be objectively problematic.

 How does the law measure this?